General requirements for all students

 - Seven electives chosen in consultation with advisor

 * Note that students who are interested in pursuing APC certification as professional chaplains may need to complete an additional year of study and/or the M.Div. program.
-Students are strongly encouraged to consult with the Chaplaincy Program Coordinator and academic advisor to ensure that this course of study meets their professional goals.
+Students are strongly encouraged to consult with your academic advisor to ensure that this course of study meets their professional goals.

 For students pursuing advanced academic degrees, usually at the doctoral level, this track provides for additional language study and/or translation work.